There are moments when a thought suddenly changes everything. For me, it wasn't a scientific article. Not a study. Not a lecture.

 Did earlier cultures know more about landscape, rocks, and natural energies than we do today?
 This topic alone is so fascinating that we will dedicate a separate article to it.
 Because the deeper you delve, the more you begin to understand why people have revered certain stones for millennia.
 Not by chance.
 We will also write extensively about plants as antennas.

 Many of Philip Callahan's ideas are still considered controversial or not fully scientifically proven.
-And that's precisely why this is not about blind belief.
+And that's precisely why this isn't about blind faith.
 It's about openness.
-About observation and the willingness to perhaps look at nature a little less mechanistically again.
+About observation and about the willingness to perhaps look at nature a little less mechanistically again.
 Because perhaps true understanding begins precisely where we stop believing we already know everything.

-What ultimately touched me most about Callahan was not paramagnetism itself.
+What moved me most about Callahan was ultimately not paramagnetism itself.
 But his attitude.
-This honest astonishment at the vibrancy of the earth.
-This feeling that nature doesn't just "work," but is full of relationships.
+This honest wonder at the earth's vitality.
+This feeling that nature doesn't simply "function," but is full of relationships.

-And perhaps that is precisely something we can practice more again (I previously had to learn.
+And perhaps that's exactly something we can practice more (I previously had "we have to learn this again."
 No, we don't have to learn it, that sounds far too moralistic.
-If we have a desire for this more and want to arouse curiosity for the greater, for what has not yet been described down to the smallest detail, photographed and documented, where our loving spirit of inquiry is nourished and we can't stop smiling - then just continue here and practice and stay at it and endure).
+If we feel like having this more and want to awaken curiosity for the bigger picture, for what has not yet been described down to the smallest detail, photographed and documented, where our loving spirit of inquiry is nurtured and we can't stop smiling - then just continue here and practice and persevere and endure.
+Yes, exactly.
+Endure).

-Not just looking at the earth, using it, but listening to it more again.
+Not just to look at the earth, to use it, but to listen to it more again.

 Sources & Inspiration:

-Callahan, Philip S.: Ancient Mysteries, Modern Visions (I linked it as a PDF because the book is no longer so easy to buy.
-For English readers among us and those who want to read the original text.)
+Callahan, Philip S.: Ancient Mysteries, Modern Visions (I linked this as a PDF because the book is no longer so easy to buy.
+For our English readers and those who want to read the original text.)

 Callahan, Philip S.: Paramagnetism – Rediscovering Nature’s Secret Force of Growth